Sripathi Rajeshwar Rao

 Sripathi Rajeshwar Rao (died 28 April 2013) was an Indian politician.
 He was the founder of the fan association of actor N. T. Rama Rao.
 Rao served as a minister in the Andhra Pradesh state government for two terms and worked as the chairman of HUDA (Hyderabad Urban Development Authority), Setwin, and other corporations.
 He was the Andhra Pradesh MLA for the Musheerabad Constituency and MLA for the Sanathnagar Constituency.
 He was the founder and President of Akhila Bharatha 'NTR' Abhimana Sangham.
-He was called "Ajatha Shatruvu," meaning "a person with no enemy", as he was liked by leaders from all political parties.
+He was known as "Ajatha Shatruvu," which means "a person with no enemy," due to his popularity among leaders from all political parties.

+He has two sons and a daughter.